 The inscription was written on a stone and erected as a stele in the agora.
 It describes the complaints of high income and sales taxes by the citizens of the city and a petition to the Emperor Septimius Severus for relief from the burden being imposed.

-The Emperor Septimius Severus replied to the petition and surprisingly promised to lower taxes.
+Emperor Septimius Severus replied to the petition and surprisingly promised to lower taxes.
 This was very unusual, especially when you consider that the Emperor was funding his military campaigns during this period.

 The inscription records that on his return to Rhodiapolis, the messenger informed the leader with great joy, and in honour of the message and the messenger, an inscribed stele was erected in the agora.

-In fact, by the end of the 3rd century, the situation had become so dire that the Emperor Diocletian had no choice but to introduce pricing and taxation reforms.
+In fact, by the end of the 3rd century, the situation had become so dire that Emperor Diocletian had no choice but to introduce pricing and taxation reforms.
 These included a universal price freeze, capping maximum prices, while at the same time it reinstated the land tax on Italian landowners which had been done away with in 167BC.
 Special tolls on money traders and companies were also imposed to help increase the tax collections.

-However the tax reforms were so rigid and unwavering that many people were driven to starvation and bankruptcy.
+The tax reforms were so rigid and unwavering that many people were driven to starvation and bankruptcy.
 The state went so far as to chase widows and children without restraint for taxes owed.

 This would have been very apparent in more rural and less developed regions like Rhodiapolis where the citizens were having to subsides the failure of others to pay their fair share.
-This would have been enforced with vigor by the hated imperial tax-collectors and other intermediaries, showing no pity or remorse in ensuring that the taxes were collect in full from each region.
+This would have been enforced with vigor by the hated imperial tax-collectors and other intermediaries, showing no pity or remorse in ensuring that the taxes were collected in full from each region.

 Written by Diarmaid Walshe